progrobe/MagicGuard/README.md

 ## To Destruct, or Not to Destruct: Defending Watermark Removal Attacks on DNN Models via Self-destruction
-This repository is an Pytorch implementation of MagicGuard which is proposed in the paper "To Destruct, or Not to Destruct: Defending Watermark Removal Attacks on DNN Models via Self-destruction".
-In this repository, we demonstrate how to enhance pre-trained models with MagicGuard.
+This repository is an implementation of MagicGuard which is proposed in the paper "To Destruct, or Not to Destruct: Defending Watermark Removal Attacks on DNN Models via Self-destruction".
+In this repository, we demonstrate how we enhance pre-trained models with MagicGuard.
 The code is tested on two real world tasks, including image classification and face recognition.
 Three popular datasets are employed, including ImageNet, CIFAR100 and CelebA.

 ## Introduction to MagicGuard